 If you do not want to reveal this information to the public and prefer to keep this information private, an anonymous LLC is the best solution.

-Why to Form an LLC Anonymous LLC?
+Why Form an Anonymous LLC?

 - b) You’ve been the target of stalkers or fraudsters

 Every year, there are more than 15 million civil cases filed in the US.
 The majority of these cases are filed by people seeking a big payday by filing frivolous lawsuits against investors, entrepreneurs, and business owners.
-Formig an LLC anonymously helps investors and business owners keep their properties and financial status out of the public eye.
+Forming an LLC anonymously helps investors and business owners keep their properties and financial status out of the public eye.

+III.
 Asset Protection by Offering Limited Liability Shield

 Registering your business as a private LLC can help you shield it from lawsuits, debts, and other potential liabilities.